nikomatsakis/plmw-2022/content/index.md

 ???

 Well, that brings me to the end of my talk.
-I hope you that something in this talk has sparked interest for you, and I hope that you are feeling inspired to go off and build something, whether it be a compiler or something else.
+I hope you that something in this talk has sparked interest for you.
+I want to say, if you're feeling inspired, I advocate this strategy.
+Yehuda Katz taught it to me and I think it's a good one.
+Set yourself an initial goal that you think can be accomplished in 3 months or so and then just focus on that goal for a while.
+If you can't find a way to do the work you want done in 3 months, then maybe change your IR -- maybe write the tutorial for the thing first, before you try and build it.
+Either way, get something done, and then take it to others for feedback.
+Good luck!